AI4Code-HUST/VulGuard/JIT-VP/VCCFinder/README.md

 # VCC Finder

-This is the replication of VCC Finder
+This is the replication of VCC Finder.

 ## Requirements
 - [SALLY](https://github.com/rieck/sally)